mwmahon/cppClassExample/README.md

 # cppClassExample
-C++ test code illustrating class and object definitions and use
+C++ test code illustrating class and object, definitions and use